WordPress Posts: Here’s Everything You Need to Know

 In WordPress, there are two main formats for creating content.
 The first is your pages, which are primarily static and will likely form the structure of your website.
-Typical examples include a site’s home page, About page, Contact page, and so on.
+Typical examples include a site’s Home page, About page, Contact page, and so on.

-Posts are similar in a lot of ways.
+WordPress posts are similar in a lot of ways.
 You use the same editor to create them, and they can include text, media, and much more.
 However, they’re designed for more timely content.
 This is why they are so useful for blogs.
 They also work well for updates, news articles, and other types of new content published on a regular basis.

 Typically, posts are dated and listed in chronological order, and they’re organized using a system of categories and tags (which we’ll discuss soon).
-By default, the front page of your WordPress site will be a list of your latest posts, although you can change that if you’d like.
+By default, the front page of your WordPress site will be a list of your latest posts, although you can change that static page if you’d like.